AhadMomin/Res-sim/README.md

 # Res-sim
-Projects part of Reservoir simulation class where we solved two-dimensional reservoir simulation in a heterogeneous reservoir with multiple wells
+Projects part of Reservoir simulation class where we solved two-dimensional reservoir simulation in a heterogeneous Nechelik reservoir with multiple wells